Passing the Torch

 By Kong Chi Yuen

-Get a rare view into Sifu Kiet Pham and his renowned Wing Chun Master, Sifu Ho Kam Ming—a renowned closed-door disciple and among one of the few who have completed the entire Wing Chun system under the late Grandmaster Ip Man.
+Get a rare view into Sifu Kiet Pham and his renowned Wing Chun Master, Sifu Ho Kam Ming—a renowned closed-door disciple and among one of the few who has completed the entire Wing Chun system under the late Grandmaster Ip Man.

 MAURO ANTONINO D’ANGELO